franciscovillaescusa/CAMELS_Agents/README.md

 ### Requirements:
 - python 3.10 or above.
 Needed to properly use the UI.
 - An API for the LLM model.
 CAMELS Agents supports Gemini, ChatGPT, and Llama3.
+- A Vertex AI setup file for the embeddings.
 - A [langchain](https://www.langchain.com) API key (optional).
 - A [semantic scholar](https://www.semanticscholar.org) API key (optional).